dougeby/IntuneDocs/intune/device-enrollment-manager-enroll.md

   - (Android only) There's a limit to the number of Android work profile devices that can be enrolled with a single DEM account.
 Up to 10 Android work profile devices may be enrolled per DEM account.
 This limitation doesn't apply to legacy Android enrollment.

-> [!NOTE]
-> You can deploy company apps to devices that are managed by the device enrollment manager.
-Deploy the Company Portal app as a **Required Install** to the device enrollment manager's user account.
-> To improve performance, viewing the Company Portal app on a DEM device shows only the local device.
-Remote management of other DEM devices can only be done from the Intune admin console.

 ## Add a device enrollment manager